ExtendRealityLtd/Malimbe/README.md

     In case there are multiple configuration files all of them will be used.
 In that scenario, if multiple configuration files specify settings for the same weaver, a weaver will be configured using the values in the _last_ configuration file found.
 A warning is logged to notify of this behavior and to allow fixing potential issues that may arise by ensuring only a single configuration exists for any used weaver.

 Additional weavers are supported.
-To allow Malimbe's Unity integration to find the weavers' assemblies they have to be included anywhere in the Unity project or in one of the UPM packages the project uses.
+To allow Malimbe's Unity software integration to find the weavers' assemblies they have to be included anywhere in the Unity software project or in one of the UPM packages the project uses.

 ## What's In The Box